-Although they are natural and very common, for a number of reasons, many people choose to treat them so that they are less noticeable.
+Although they are natural and very common, for several reasons, many people choose to treat them so that they are less noticeable.

 If you have been looking into treatments for your dark spots, in this article, we are going to be discussing:

-Dark spots are quite common and can pop up for a number of reasons.
+Dark spots are quite common and can pop up for several reasons.
 Some people, due to their skin type may be more susceptible to getting dark spots than others.

-A form of hyperpigmentation, dark spots arises from an overproduction of melanin in the skin.
+A form of hyperpigmentation, dark spots arise from an overproduction of melanin in the skin.
 Melanin is what gives our hair, skin, and eyes color and some people naturally have more melanin.